 Let's take a look at what your test results mean:

 CASE 1: The voltage decreased and increased as you applied and released vacuum.
 This tells that the MAP sensor on your Dodge Ram IS NOT defective.

 Since the MAP sensor is creating an increasing/decreasing voltage signal on the DK GRN/RED wire, this test result also says that:

 - The MAP sensor is getting power on the VIO/WHT wire of its harness connector.

-I suggest that you verify that it's getting power and ground.
+Before replacing the MAP sensor, I suggest that you verify that it's getting power and Ground.
 Your next test is to make sure it's getting power.
-For this test go to TEST 2: Makign Sure The MAP Sensor Is Getting Power.
+For this test go to: TEST 2: Making Sure The MAP Sensor Is Getting Power.